-The Killam Programs support advanced education and research at the University of Calgary, four other Canadian Universities as well as at the Canada Council for the Arts.
+The Killam Programs support advanced education and research at the University of Calgary, four other Canadian Universities as well as at the National Research Council of Canada.
 The awards, established in 1965 in memory of Izaak Walton Killam, were created by his wife, Dorothy Johnston Killam through the combination of a bequest in her will and donations made throughout her life.

 At the University of Calgary the Killam Scholarship Selection Committee is responsible for administering the Pre-Doctoral Scholarship and the Postdoctoral Scholarship division of the Killam bequest to the University of Calgary and approves all awards to candidates recommended to it by the University Graduate Scholarship Committee.